top of page

 • Notarized consent forms

-• Multiple copies of the consent document
+• Multiple copies of the document

 Frequently Asked Questions

-Do both parents need to sign a travel consent form?
+Do both parents need to sign?

-Can a minor sign their own travel consent form?
+Can a minor sign the form themselves?

 Is notarization required for domestic travel?

-How quickly can I get this notarized?
+How fast can this be notarized?

-Same-day and urgent appointments are often available.
-Call 239-273-4708 for availability.
+Same-day appointments are often available.

 Comments